 - Life Skills

 Offered to Grades 5-8, Student Council fosters leadership for students who want to serve as a voice for the student body, practice civic involvement, and help provide new opportunities for our school.
 Interested students have the opportunity to be elected to the offices of President, Vice President, Secretary & Treasurer.
-In addition there are 2 student representatives per grade within Grades 5-8.
-The student council meets the 1st Wednesday of each month.
+In addition, there are 2 student representatives per grade within Grades 5-8.

 Art Club is offered for students in grades 5-8.
 The meetings allow art exploration that cannot happen within a regular 50 minute art class.
 The artwork created is based upon the interest of the group of students for each school year.